flass/pantagruel/README.md

 # GCF_001088845.2
 # ...
 # as many rows as there are genomes to study
-# Note the trailing '.z' (z = 1,2,3,...) indicating the assembly version is optional and if it is provided, it WILL BE IGNORED.
+# Note the trailing '.z' (z = 1,2,3,...) indicating the assembly version is optional
+# and if it is provided, it WILL BE IGNORED.
 # This is beacause the LAST version of the accession will always be returned.
-# If you really want to work with an outdated version, please dowload it yourself and feed it to Pantagruel through '-A' option.
+# If you really want to work with an outdated version, please download it yourself
+# and feed it to Pantagruel using '-A' option.
 ```

 When using assemblies downloaded from NCBI RefSeq using options `-A|--refseq_ass` or `--refseq_ass4annot`, the folder which path is given as the option's argument should have a content looking like this: